gear-foundation/academy/docs/04-hello-world-testing/testing-with-gtest.md

 Here, we should check that the program replied with the expected hello message.
 To do this, we can use the [`Log`](https://docs.gear.rs/gtest/struct.Log.html) structure from the `gtest` lib and build the log we are expecting to receive.
 Specifically, we can use the `Log::builder().dest(2).payload(String::from("Hello"))` command to create the expected log.

 After creating the expected log, we can then check if the received log contains the expected log.
-We can do this by using the `assert!(res.contains(&amp;expected_log))` command.
+We can do this by using the `assert!(res.contains(&expected_log))` command.

 ```rust
 let expected_log = Log::builder()